Introduction

 the new list is assigned to the variable netaji

-is used to stand in for the items
+_letters, and letter is used to stand in for the items

-contained in the iterable string 'netaji'
+contained in the iterable string 'netaji'.

 For us